VideoCarp/Elexer/README.md

 # Elexer
-A simple, lightweight, documented library for lexing with Elixir. (unfinished)
+A simple, lightweight, documented library for lexing with Elixir.

+# DISCLAIMER: Elexer is unfinished.